Domain name disputes FAQs

 1. What are internet domain names and how do they work?

 A domain name forms your website address and part of your email address, like ourcompany.co.uk.
-Your domain name enables other people to find your website or send emails to you.
+It enables other people to find your website or send emails to you.

 Each domain name has two parts.
 The first part can be any combination of letters and numbers, between three and 63 characters long.
-You can also include hyphens, as long as they aren't at the start or end of the domain.
+You can also include hyphens, as long as they aren't at the start or end of the web address.

-Domain names are not case sensitive, so upper and lower-case letters are treated the same.
-Some domain names can contain non-Latin characters, such as Chinese or Arabic.
+Domain names are not case sensitive, so upper and lower-case letters are treated the same and in some cases can contain non-Latin characters, such as Chinese or Arabic.

 Most businesses try to choose a domain name that relates to them, such as the name of their company or product (see 3).

-The second part of the name is the domain name extension.
+The second part of the web address is the extension.
 This can indicate in which country the name is registered or what kind of organisation is using it.

 There are many domain name extensions to choose from, reflecting different locations, industries and concepts:

 • There are many international or 'generic' domain extensions for different types of organisation.
-For example, .com is the most common generic extension.
-In recent years, many new domain extensions have become available.
+For example, .com is the most common generic extension, but in recent years, many new extensions have become available.

 Most extensions can be used by anyone, but others are restricted.
 For example, you can only register a domain name ending .aero if you are in the aviation industry.
 EURid is the registry manager of .eu country code top level domains.
-Only the following are allowed to register .eu domain names:
+Only the following are allowed to register .eu web addresses:

 • Undertakings with a registered office, central administration or principal place of business in the EU